AdityaBoddepalli/AdityaBoddepalli/README.md

 I am Aditya, a third-year undergraduate student at Northeastern University pursuing a Bachelor of Science in Computer Science.
 My primary interests lie in full stack development, cloud computing, and ML; nonetheless I am excited to learn about any new technologies and developments in the field of CS.
 Furthermore, I am passionate about consumer technology and entrepreneurship and aspire to build my career in that field.

-- 🔭 I’m currently looking for full time internships/coops for Summer and Fall 2024.
+- 🔭 I’m currently looking for new grad software engineering roles starting Spring 2025.
-- 🌱 I’m currently exploring Golang.
+- 🌱 I’m currently exploring Distributed Systems.
 - 👨‍💻 Check out my [website](https://adityaboddepalli.com)
-- 💬 Chat with my bot, [Zero](https://adityaboddepalli.com/zero)
 - 📫 How to reach me: adityaboddepalli@outlook.com
 - ⚡ Fun fact: I am a polyglot